Lilla-Kavecsanszki/order-easy/README.md

 # Deployment

-The Friends Quiz website is deployed using Github Pages, this was done by:
+The OrderEasy website is deployed using Heroku, this was done by:

-1. Login to Github
+1. Add dependencies in GitPod to requirements.txt file with command "pip3 freeze > requirements.txt"
+2. Commit and push to GitHub
+3. Go to the Heroku Dashboard
+4. Click "Create new app"
+5. Name app and select location
+6. Choose the Settings tab and add Config Vars for Creds and Port (creds.json file) (as a second entry also add PORT for the key and 8000 for the value)
+7. Add the buildbacks to Python and NodeJS in that order
+8. Now go to Deploy tab
+9. Select GitHub as deployment method
-2. Navigate to the account Lilla-Kavecsanszki, and locate the friends-quiz repository
+10. Connect to GitHub and link to repository
-3. In the friends-quiz repository click on the Settings tab
-4. In the Code and Automation subheading in the sidebar click on Pages
-5. Under Build and Deployment find the Source section, set the source to deploy from a branch and set this branch to main, and the folder option to /root
-6. Click save, wait a few minutes and the Friends quiz website is now deployed at the URL displayed
+11. Enable automatic deployment or deploy manually
+12. Click on Deploy

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)